Ben-Bauer-15/notetaking/notes.md

 ### 12/9/18

 The class should have in its constructor the desired game difficulty.
 Harder games will have larger boards and more mines.

+### 12/15/18

+Finished working on game logic.
+That was a lot of fun to figure out.
+Now the challenge is to work on creating robust logic for multiplayer modes.